 Refer to the County-wide note for actuarial assumptions (including the investment rate of return), pension liability on financial statements, and an explanation of pension expense components.
 The pension liability is not reported in the financial statements of the Property Appraiser since they are not payable from available spendable resources.
-It is reported in the financial statements of the employee.
+It is reported in the financial statements of the County by the fund which normally pays the personnel service costs of the employee.